benracine/AlsoEnergyCodingChallenge/README.md

 ___
 ## Part 1.
 HTML and CSS
-Using index.html and style.css files, make a page that has a header bar, body with split content (left column menu, right column main content) and footer, and make the split content stack vertically for screens smaller than 600px wide, with content going above the menu.
-The header and footer background color should be different from that of the content, colors.
-Sizing and other styling details are up to you (don't worry about style too much, you don't need to be a designer, just do something reasonable).
+Using index.html and style.css files, make a page that has a header bar, body with split content (left column menu, right column main content) and footer.
+Make the split content stack vertically for screens smaller than 600px wide, with content going above the menu.
+The header and footer background color should be different from that of the content.
+Colors, Sizing and other styling details are up to you (don't worry about style too much, you don't need to be a designer, just do something reasonable).

 * Header: Bar along top.
 Contains Left justified text "AlsoEnergy Coding Challenge" and also energy logo found in images\also logo.png
 * Menu: column on left side (or below content on small screens)